prooph/service-bus/docs/plugins.md

 - `HandleCommandStrategy`: Is responsible for invoking a `handle` method of a command handler.
 Forces the rule that a command handler should only be responsible for handling one specific command.
 - `OnEventStrategy`: Prefixes the short class name of an event with `on`.
 A listener should have a public method named this way: OrderCartUpdater::onArticleWasBought.
+- `FinderInvokeStrategy`: This strategy is responsible for invoking finders.
+It either looks for a finder method named like the short class name of the query or it checks if the finder is callable (implements the magic __invoke method f.e.).
 - `ForwardToRemoteMessageDispatcherStrategy`: This is a special invoke strategy that is capable of translating a command or event to a [RemoteMessage](https://github.com/prooph/common/blob/master/src/Messaging/RemoteMessage.php) and invoke a [RemoteMessageDispatcher](message_dispatcher.md).
 Add this strategy to a bus together with a [ToRemoteMessageTranslator](../src/Prooph/ServiceBus/Message/ToRemoteMessageTranslator.php) and